Last updated: November 23, 2025

 The trend-following strategy

-• The logic: We use a long-term moving average (like the 200 EMA) to define the overall market price direction.
-We then only take ROC signals that align with that primary trend, filtering out low-probability counter-trend signals.
+• The logic: Use a long-term moving average (like the 200 EMA) to define the overall market price direction.
+Then only take ROC signals that align with that primary trend, filtering out low-probability counter-trend signals.

 • The rules for a buy trade: